I am an enthusiastic cook and former chef who loves discovering ways to prepare food for all people, including those with food allergies.

 Elizabeth at Babble offers this healthy snack that kids will not turn down.
 It might even get them to stop playing the addictive game.

 I took her recipe and used watermelon, pineapple, coconut, black licorice sticks, and orange sections.
-The real talent is being able to cut the angry bird shapes, but that doesn't even look too hard if you eyeball it from her picture below.
+The real talent is cutting the angry bird shapes, but that doesn't even look too hard if you eyeball it from her picture below.

 7. Strawberry Men